-In connection with the quarterly report of Restoration Robotics, Inc. (the "Company") on Form 10-Q for the period ending March 31, 2019, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C.
+In connection with the quarterly report of Restoration Robotics, Inc. (the "Company") on Form 10-Q for the period ending June 30, 2019, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) or f the Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents, in all material respe cts, the financial condition and result of operations of the Company Date: May 1 15, 2019 By: /s/ MARK L. HAIR
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.

+Date: August 14, 2019 Ву: /s/ Mark Hair

+Mark Hair

-Name: Mark L. Hair Chief Financial Officer (Principal Financial Officer)
+Chief Financial Officer

+(Principal Financial Officer)